Hannan7812/Muslim-Minder/README.md

 The instructions will be updated as soon as the project goes live on Google Playstore.

 ### Contributing
 The project was made open source purely for the sake of contribution.
-It is open to anyone and everyone to learn from and contribute to
+It is open to anyone and everyone to learn from, contribute to, improve and expand.

 ### Credits
 I would like to express my gratitude to both [Daniyal Qadir](https://github.com/mqadir23) and [Areesha Fatima](https://github.com/areeshafatima23) for their invaluable contributions to this project.
 Furthermore, I would like to acknowledge the role of [ Islamestic website ]( https://www.islamestic.com/ ) for giving us the inspiration to work on such a project.